lucasfernandeslof/Data_science_examples/README.md

 # Data_science_examples
-Code designed to predict the cost of homes in Boston using statistical means such as regressions and decision tree All data came from Kaggle
+Sample codes for demonstrating knowledge in the field of Data Science.
+Here you will find examples of Machine Learning, supervised and unsupervised.
+All data is public, and if you are interested in knowing more, you can contact us via Github